prataprc/prataprc.github.io/_posts/2013-06-24-javascript.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=eval.js"></script>

-a curious aspect here is that even statements like `if` blocks are executed as expression and value is returned.
+A curious aspect here is that even statements like `if` blocks are executed as expression and value is returned.
 Note that it is not legal to do `a = if(true) {100} else {200}` in your `.js` file or under `<script>` tag of html.